peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 # Prepare the final list for the manual import step
 pdm run prep-sf-import
 ```
 This produces `data/intermediate/sf_data_import.txt`, the input for the next stage.
+Note: to facilitate the Solar Fire import process, this file is copied to the Solar Fire import folder once it's created in its original location (see the 'File Locations' section in 'Importing to and Exporting from Solar Fire' below).

 ### Stage 4: Profile Generation